Skip to content

 4. Check logs for schema validation errors

-1. Ensure @agent-detective/types version is compatible
+1. Ensure @agent-detective/sdk version is compatible

 2. Run pnpm run build to generate .d.ts files